PSTAT197-F23/sandbox/README.md

 # sandbox

-repository for experimentation with git actions in pstat197
+template repo for class activity on git and github in pstat197a

+updated october 2023